Santa Claus Buns

 Steps

-This way you will have activated the yeast.
+This way, you will have activated the yeast.

-Add salt last, continuing to knead.
+Add the salt last, continuing to knead.

-Let it rise for 2/3 hours (if the environment is particularly warm, less time will be enough).
+Let it rise for 2/3 hours (if the environment is particularly warm, even less time will be enough).

-• Let it rise for 2/3 hours (if the environment is particularly warm, less time will be enough).
+• Let it rise for 2/3 hours (if the environment is particularly warm, even less time will be enough).

 • Brush the surface with olive oil and bake at 350°F for about 25 minutes.